zathras/jovial_svg/example/example.md

 }
 ```

-Both of these examples are in the `examples` directory.
+Both of these examples are in the `example` directory.